BrokenSource/Pyaket/.github/readme.md

 > [!IMPORTANT]
 > This project is under active development.
 Basic functionality works, but some features are incomplete, documentation needs improvement, and more testing is required.
 Feedback is welcome 🙂

+> [!WARNING]
+> The code is going through major changes, most notably:
+> - Linking against uv directly for better reliability.
+Rust releases are temporarily paused until `uv` is installable on [crates.io](https://crates.io/crates/uv), as git dependencies are not allowed there.
+> - Examples, benchmarks, cross compilation auto-management are yet to be updated.
+> - Porting and individualizing the website to [zensical](https://zensical.org/).

 <!-- Todo: Demo video here, as always -->

 ## 🔥 Description